ruchagosavi/rag-pipeline-langchain/README.md

 # rag-pipeline-langchain
 A complete from-scratch implementation of a modern RAG (Retrieval-Augmented Generation) pipeline using LangChain.
 This project demonstrates end-to-end AI workflow automation — including document ingestion, text chunking, embeddings generation, vector store indexing, retrieval orchestration, and LLM-powered responses.

-# LangChain Basics with Ollama
+# LangChain and RAG Basics with Ollama

 This repository contains simple examples to get started with **LangChain** and **Ollama local LLMs**.
 It is designed for beginners to understand how to use: